valory-xyz/docs/docs/protocol/index.md

 There are three main elements that make up the protocol:

-* The **On-Chain Registry** anchors Autonolas autonomous services on-chain, and provides the primitives needed to create, operate and secure such services.
+* **On-Chain Registries** that allow for registering software agents, agent component components, and autonomous services (existing as a code off-chain) in form of NFTs on-chain, and providing the primitives needed to combine components into agents, agents into autonomous services, and to operate and secure such autonomous services.

-* The **Tokenomics** defines an economic model facilitated by the [OLAS token](https://etherscan.io/token/0x0001A500A6B18995B03f44bb040A5fFc28E45CB0).
-This is a mechanism to grow the capital deployed in services and reward developers.
+* The **Tokenomics** defines an economic model that uses the [OLAS token](https://etherscan.io/token/0x0001A500A6B18995B03f44bb040A5fFc28E45CB0) as a coordination mechanism to accomplish three main objectives:
+- enable the pairing of capital and code in a permissionless manner
+-  create a flywheel that attracts increasingly more value and provides truly-decentralized autonomous services, owned by a DAO, operated by ecosystem actors, and coded by the ecosystem developers
+- incentivize software composability.

-* **Governance** defines the rules of Autonolas as a decentralized, autonomous organization (DAO), which is governed by the community.
+* **Governance**  allows the Autonolas DAO as a decentralized, autonomous organization (DAO), to steer and fine-tune aspects of the Autonola protocol overtime.

 <figure markdown>
 ![Autonolas Protocol elements](./images/autonolas_protocol_elements.svg)